-Unlike many other cats, the Maine Coon is able to adapt to new situations and occurrences relatively easy, i.e. new pets, or birth of new baby.
+Unlike many other cats, the Maine Coon is able to adapt to new situations and occurrences relatively easily, i.e. new pets, or the birth of a new baby.

 4. Dog-Like Behaviour

-Known as the ‘dog of the cat world’, the Maine Coon cat breed has a reputation for displaying many dog-like characteristics.
-These include:
+Known as the dog of the cat world, the Maine Coon cat breed has a reputation for displaying many dog-like characteristics.

 - You can take a Maine Coon for a walk: An indoor Maine Coon can be taught to walk on a cat lead.
 Owners can then take their Maine Coon cat for a walk outside!

-- A Maine Coon is always by your side: These cats like to follow their owners everywhere around the home, like a dog would.
+- A Maine Coon is always by your side: These cats like to follow their owners everywhere around the home as a dog would.
 They love human companionship, and just want to spend all their waking hours with their family.

 - Loyal to owners: A male Maine Coon will attach themselves predominantly to one owner.

-Here is a list of my five favourite Maine Coon cat toys that your Maine Coon is bound to love.
+Here is a list of my favorite Maine Coon cat toys that your Maine Coon is bound to love.